Multilingual Globetrotter Charts Course to Law School

 Why law school?

 After college, I applied for international relations graduate programs, hoping to build a research-focused career that would enable me to engage with a variety of topics.
 I planned to focus on democratization, nationalism and authoritarian governments.
-I was admitted to several international relations programs, enrolled at Johns Hopkins SAIS, and even planned to pursue a Ph.D.
+I was admitted to several international relations programs and even planned to pursue a Ph.D.
 But then I changed course.

 I have experienced firsthand the impact that lawyers can have on their clients’ lives.
 I realized that a law degree would enable me to have a direct impact, helping people who face challenges similar to the ones I have experienced.
 I came to law school because I believed that earning a J.D. would provide me with the skill set to become an effective advocate.